googleapis/google-cloud-java/docs/client_retries.md

   .setRetryableCodes(ImmutableSet.of(StatusCode.Code.DEADLINE_EXCEEDED));
 ```

-The snippet above is using a mock service (i.e. EchoClient).
-The code snippet above is setting
+The example above is configuring the java-asset library.
+The code snippet above is setting custom
-custom retry configurations for EchoClient's Block RPC.
-It configures the Block RPC to use the
+retry configurations for AssetServiceClient's ExportAssets RPC.
+It configures the ExportAssets RPC
-retry settings configured in `customRetrySettings` and sets the retryable codes to be
+to use the retry settings configured in `customRetrySettings` and sets the retryable codes to be
 `DEADLINE_EXCEEDED`.

 3. Create the Settings for the Client